lecode-official/mvvm-framework/README.md

 My special thanks goes out to [Lukas Rögner](https://github.com/lukasroegner) who wrote a lot of the code and did a great deal of refactoring.
 Without him the project would not have happened.

-Also this project would not be possible without the great contributions of the open source community.
-The MVVM Framework was build using these awesome open source
-projects:

-- **[Ninject](https://github.com/ninject/Ninject)** - Ninject is a lightning-fast, ultra-lightweight dependency injector for .NET applications.
-It helps you split your application into a collection of loosely-coupled, highly-cohesive pieces, and then glue them back together in a flexible manner.
-By using Ninject to support your software's architecture, your code will become easier to write, reuse, test, and modify.
-- **[ReactiveUI](https://github.com/reactiveui/ReactiveUI)** - A MVVM framework that integrates with the Reactive Extensions for .NET to create elegant, testable User Interfaces that run on any mobile or desktop platform.
+**[ReactiveUI](https://github.com/reactiveui/ReactiveUI)** - A MVVM framework that integrates with the Reactive Extensions for .NET to create elegant, testable
+User Interfaces that run on any mobile or desktop platform.
 Supports Xamarin.iOS, Xamarin.Android, Xamarin.Mac, Xamarin Forms, WPF, Windows Forms, Windows Phone 8, Windows Store and Universal Windows Platform (UWP).

 ## Using the Project